 - Clear articulation of the social justice theme(s) of the proposed itinerary and activities

 - Trip is well-thought out and well-planned, with specific sites and hosts determined.

 - Trip is feasible, safe, and financially responsible.
 Additional priority will be given to lower-cost (especially local/regional) trips and domestic (U.S.) trips.

-- Participants will have connections to on-site local organizations, individuals or trip service providers who are well-equipped to host the trip.
+- Participants have connections to on-site local organizations, individuals or trip service providers who are well-equipped to host the trip.

 - Students proposing trips have some knowledge of the destination and of the project.
 Prior experience with organizing an alternative break or similar project is a plus.